4lefts/primary-programming/src/year-5/parachutes/index.md

 In this project, children will make a game called Parachute Drop.
 The skydiver needs to get to the ground without hitting any of the clouds.

 Children will review prior work on **variables**, and begin to explore how physical systems can be modelled in code.
 The variables are use here to model forces such as the air resistance and gravity, which act on the clouds and the skydiver.
-This project fits best with **work in science on forces**, and a science investigation into parachutes.
+This project fits well with **work in science on forces**, and a science investigation into parachutes.

 They will continue to use **selection** and will explore other ways that it is used, for example with **inputs** (i.e. `if key a is pressed then`), and begin to use it with **iteration** to position the clouds at the start of the game.

+They will also look at x and y coordinates, although this work will be consolidated in other projects.

 This project assumes a level of Scratch knowledge that builds on the knowledge covered in the Year 4 project, including how to create sprites and add code to them, how to create backgrounds, and how to load, save, and (if using Scratch accounts) remix projects shared via a studio.
 If children are saving work locally to their computers, then there will need to be a way to share a Scratch project with them.